-\The college of William and Mary maintains a Normal Academy in addition to the regular Collegiate work.
-The Normal Academy offers three years of academic and normal instruction, which, correlated with and continued by two years required work in the collegiate department make up the five years of the Teachers' Normal Course leading to the Teachers' Diploma.
-The Academy has its own corps of instructors and the work is separate from that of the Collegiate Department.

-For entrance requirements governning admission to the Academy: see page 104 under Normal Academy.
+^{}The College of William and Mary maintains a Normal Academy.
+The Academy offers three years of academic and normal instruction, which, correlated with and continued by two years of required work in the College make up the five years of the Normal Course for Teachers leading to the Teachers' Diploma.
+The Academy has its own corps of instructors and the work is separate from that of the College.
+For entrance requirements to the Normal Academy see page 106.